 Amazon carries pretty much anything anymore and the Gorilla Grip Felt and Natural Rubber Rug Pad is the perfect area rug pad.
 It has the perfect combination of materials for keeping your area rug from damaging your floors, is cushy under your feet, and it won’t slip and slide around.

 Another thing I really like about this product is it’s made in the USA so you can feel better about the materials being used in the manufacturing process.

-- Customizable and Simple Install: available in the most popular sizes for easy installation; trim pad with scissors for unique sizes and shapes; put the pad...
+- CUSTOMIZABLE AND WORKS WITH MOST RUG TYPES: available in most popular sizes for easy installation, pad can also be trimmed for unique sizes and shapes;...